Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

-This year, Broomfield Farm has partnered with a pop-up tea room called White Finch Tearooms.
+Broomfield Farm has partnered with a tea room called White Finch Tearooms.
 It is absolutely adorable and I’ll talk about them later.

 Arriving at the main table at the farm, we asked if we could leave our bulky backpacks with the two women there and they said yes.
 Hurrah to walking light when picking apples!
 We grabbed two big buckets with handles as well as cartons.
 The sign mentioned that we could find blackcurrants and we didn’t want to miss that.

 Blackcurrants are small sour berries that grow in clusters on small bushes.
 On the scale of sour, they are right up there with Sour Nerds.
 Luckily, picking them is fairly easy as you just pinch the tape of the stem with two fingers and gently slide down the stem.
 All ripe blackcurrants will fall directly in your carton.
 Now, I’m not necessarily a huge fan of blackcurrants but they are a really rare fruit to come by, so there’s that.
 I guess they’re not easy to grow or the demand is very limited.

 The kicker is that my husband loves them.
 It’s his favorite fruit.
 So we spent the first 20 minutes of our apple expedition in the blackcurrant section.
 When we had filled two cartons, I took them back to the counter as I didn’t want to risk squishing them with apples.

 Do you know what I spotted on the way?

 A field full of plump orange pumpkins ready to pick.

 Hold on, you’ll say, can we get to the apples already?